datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/fiscaldata-api.md

 </figure>

 ## Sample Queries
-The following queries are intended to help you get started, and make like simpler querying within your API.
-These are just 5 out of the 80 endpoints available.
+The following queries are intended to help you get started, and make life simpler querying within your API.
+These are just 3 out of the 80 endpoints available.

 For the following examples, suppose that my Fiscal Data API data source was called `myfiscaldataapi` and I want to query an endpoint.
 In the `FROM` clause, the endpoint goes after the Fiscal Data data source name: